-Let S denote a collection of data tuples with class labels that is horizontally distributed over a large (undirected) network of machines (peers) wherein each peer communicates only with its immediate neighbors (one hop neighbors) in the network.
-The communication network can be thought of as a graph with vertices (peers) V. For any given peer $k \in V$ , let $N_k$ denote the immediate neighbors of k.
-Peer k will only communicate directly with peers in $N_k$ .
+Let S denote a collection of data tuples with class labels that are horizontally distributed over a large (undirected) network of machines (peers) wherein each peer communicates only with its immediate neighbors (one hop neighbors) in the network.
+The communication network can be thought of as a graph with vertices (peers) V. For any given peer $k \in V$, let N_k denote the immediate neighbors of k.
+Peer k will only communicate directly with peers in N_k .

-Our goal is to develop a distributed algorithm under which each node computes the decision tree over S (the same tree at each node).
-However, the network is dynamic in the sense that the network topology can change (peers may enter or leave at any time) or the data held by each peer can change (hence S, the union of all peers data, can be thought of as time-varying as well as the set of neighbors $N_k$ for each peer k).
-Our distributed algorithm is designed to seamlessly adapt to network and data change in a communication-efficient manner.
+Our goal is to develop a distributed algorithm under which each peer computes the decision tree over S (the same tree at each peer).1 However, the network is dynamic in the sense that the network topology can change i.e. peers may enter or leave at any time or the data held by each peer can change.
+Hence S, the union of all peers' data, can be time-varying.
+Our distributed algorithm is designed to seamlessly adapt to network and data changes in a communicationefficient manner.